friendsofgo/killgrave/README.md

 Historically, the options `imposters_path`, `port`, `host` were mandatory when using a configuration file.

 However, since last versions, they are no longer needed, so you can simply override those options you want to.
-Furthermore the `imposters_path` option in previous version towards reference to the path where the app was launched, but in the last version the `imposters_path` option is relative on where the config file is.
+Furthermore, the `imposters_path` option in previous version towards reference to the path where the app was launched, but in the last version it is relative on where the config file is.

-The `delay` option is a time that server waits before response.
+The `delay` option is the time that the server waits before responding.
 This can help simulate network issues, or server high load.
-You must write delay as string with postfix indicating time unit (see [this](https://golang.org/pkg/time/#ParseDuration) for more info about actual format).
+You must write `delay` as string with postfix indicating time unit (see [this](https://golang.org/pkg/time/#ParseDuration) for more info about actual format).
 Also you can specify minimum and maximum delays using separator ':', server respond delay will be choosen at random between this values.

 Default value is no delay at all.

-The option `cors` still being optional and his options can be an empty array,
+The option `cors` still being optional and its options can be an empty array.
 If you want more information about the CORS options, visit the [CORS section](#CORS).

 ## How to use

 ### Create an imposter
-You must be create an imposter to start to use the application, only files with the `.imp.json` extension will be interpreted as imposters files, and the base path for the rest of the files will be the path of the `.imp.json` file.
+You must be create an imposter to start using the application, only files with the `.imp.json` extension will be interpreted as imposters files, and the base path for the rest of the files will be the path of the `.imp.json` file.

 You need to organize your imposters from more restrictive to less.
 We use a rule-based system for create each imposter, for this reason you need to organize your imposters in the way that more restrictive to less, like the example below.